What You Need to Know About Michigan’s Implied Consent Laws

 Common hardship defenses include:

 In short, the State doesn’t want the loss of your license to hinder your ability to make positive change in your life.
 Hardship defenses come in many forms.
-If you think you may qualify for a hardship license, make sure to contact Mark Caldwell today.
+If your situation involves a suspension related to the Michigan boating implied consent alcohol drug test law, you may still qualify for limited driving privileges.
+Contact Mark Caldwell today to discuss your eligibility for a hardship license.

 Conclusion